PedroPollis/AquaScan/README.md

 # 💧 AquaScan - Smart Water Monitoring Solutions

 Welcome to the **AquaScan** project repository, an institutional website for a fictional company focused on innovative solutions for water quality and level monitoring.
-This project was developed as part of the requirements for the [**Course Name, e.g., Analysis and Systems Development**] at [**Your University Name, e.g., UNINOVE**].
+This project was developed as part of the requirements for the [**Analysis and Systems Development**] at [**UNINOVE**].

 ---